christina-ml/unit-front-end-web-development/react-lifecycle-networking/lesson-notes/readme.md

 }, [anotherValue]);
 ```

 It's also best practice to call useEffect once for every concern/feature.
 In the case of our Daily Home Page App, we have two concerns on page load: getting a random number and setting the day.
+Add another `useEffect()` to set today's day.

 ```js
 // App.jsx